Cherokee Baby Adoption Picked Up by High Court

 Though the father chose the latter option, he has since testified that he would not have done so if he knew adoption was on the table.
 He allegedly thought he was relinquishing his rights to the biological mother.

-The mother testified that she chose adoption because she was struggling financially with two other children from another father.
+The mother testified that she chose adoption because she was struggling financially with two other children from another man.
 She chose the adoptive couple, residents of Charleston, S.C., because of their stability.

 They have been married since 2005 and have no other children.
 The adoptive mother has advanced degrees in developmental psychology.
 Her husband works for Boeing as an automotive engineer.